 IF YOUR TOILET WON’T FLUSH, IT COULD BE ANY OF THESE ISSUES

 - The tank is too small.
 Everyone is trying to save water and so toilet tanks are getting smaller and smaller.
 If yours is too small, your toilet won’t flush or won’t always flush, no matter what you do.

 - You have water flow issues.
 If there’s not enough water getting into your toilet’s tank or if the tank is leaking, it won’t have the water it needs to flush well.

 - Your jet hole got plugged.
 This is the small hole under the front of your toilet.
 It can get plugged with hard water deposits or objects.

 - Your septic system isn’t working.
 Many septic problems can cause issues with toilet flushing.
 You may need a new outlet filter for your tank or a new drainfield.
 Don’t try to fix your septic system yourself.

 Toilet Flushing Help

-Some important things to check that your Sarasota plumber would tell you on the phone would be:
+Some important things to check that your Sarasota plumber would tell would be: